 DoxyPEP

-Prevent STIs with DoxyPEP
+Prevent STDs with DoxyPEP

 Is it effective?

-DoxyPEP has been shown to drastically reduce bacterial STIs like syphilis, chlamydia, and gonorrhea.
+DoxyPEP has been shown to drastically reduce bacterial STDs like syphilis, chlamydia, and gonorrhea.
 It’s supposed to be taken within 72 hours of having sex, so it’s best to get a prescription ahead of time.

 Is it safe?